Thursday, June 24, 2021

 Ernie Breton's father was a gold prospector.
 He spent his life going back and forth across the mountains of North and South America seeking evidence of potential gold veins.
 He understood geology and recognized the clues of potential lodes.

-I do not know if he had a home somewhere or not.
+I don't know if he had a home somewhere or not.
 I got the impression that he was always on the hunt, and his son Ernest travelled with him.
 Ernie obtained an education in a rather unconventional manner.
 He was home schooled in the Rockies and the Andes.

 If I recall correctly, it was just he and his father.
-And when the time came for him to attend college he did so via examination, was accepted and continued his education in that more traditional manner.
+And when the time came for Ernie to attend college he did so via examination.
+Once accepted he continued his education in that more traditional manner.

 Photo by Chromatograph on Unsplash

 Because of his unconventional upbringing, he was also an unconventional scientist or chemist in the lab.
-For example (and I wish I could recall other examples) he was mixing this goo in a large heated mixing bowl and decided to take a handful and run it through his hair.
+For example (and I wish I could recall other examples) he was mixing this goo in a large heated mixing bowl and decided to take a handful and run it through his hair to see what would happen.
 The next day his hair was all crinkly and nearly everyone wanted to know how he did it.

 He became something of a sensation, creating more new products than nearly anyone.
-Within a couple years Breton was head of the entire research and development team.
+Within a couple years Breton was head of Dupont's entire research and development team.

 The class met once a week, and a funny thing happened.
 By week three, half the students didn't show up.
 Week four was the last he saw of any of the students.